EventStore/documentation/docs/cloud/intro/quick-start.md

 :::

 ::: tip Your first organisation
-During the Preview phase, each customer gets an organisation created upfront by Event Store staff.
+During the Preview phase, each customer gets an organisation created upfront by EventStoreDB staff.
 That organisation is enabled for provisioning cloud resources.
 :::

 The Cloud console has the concept of Context.
 You'd normally be in the organisation context, or in the project context.